Basic Database Access¶

 MITStaticEnergy.objects.all()

-All columns of the database table can be printed via the show_columns
+Print all columns of the database table using the show_columns

 methods: